September 4, 2007 11:52 - Dahlias, Pitayas And A Paper Bag.

 So how does the US compare in the accident stakes?
 Unfortunately the only figures I could find are ten years out of date, but in 1997 lawn mowers were responsible for 60,804 injuries.
 Pruning, trimming, and edging equipment came next with 32,217, closely followed by chainsaws with 29,684.
 There was no mention of flower pots.
 Source

 With falling temperatures and winter not too far away it's time to organize your bird feeders.
-Gardener's Supply Company have a new Corn Cob Birdfeedericon which you can hang on your fence, gate or shed.
+Gardener's Supply Company have a new Corn Cob Birdfeeder which you can hang on your fence, gate or shed.
 Click the picture to find out more.

 Comments